 The new leaflet has been produced with the generous support of the Downlands Trust.

-Work will be starting from within the park.
+Work is starting from within the park.

 Following on from the success of our Platinum Jubilee Copse, we have moved on to our new tree planting programme, starting with 5 elms and 10 flowering cherries.
 These were planted by their sponsors on 22nd February.
-It was a lovely morning and there were some very happy people as you can see in the photo above.

 Come and help us keep our park neat and tidy.
 Bring some gloves, bags and pickers will be provided.